magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_undestanding-dukkha.md

 Why do we find ourselves here, in this condition?
 It’s because of birth.
 As the Buddha said in his first teaching, the Discourse on Turning the Wheel of Dhamma: ‘Birth is ended.
 This is my final existence.
-There is no further birth for the’
+There is no further birth for the *Tathāgata.*’

 Not many people really come back to this point and contemplate to understand according to the principles of the Buddha’s way.
 But if we